Haivision/srt/docs/API.md

 When the timeout is not -1, and no sockets are ready until the timeout time passes, this function returns 0.
 This behavior is different in `srt_epoll_wait`.

+The extra `srt_epoll_clear_usocks` function removes all subscriptions from the epoll container.

 The SRT EPoll system does not supports all features of Linux epoll.
 For example, it only supports level-triggered events for system sockets.